AT 545 Equity-Based Community Interventions in Art Therapy; AT 580 Art Therapy Practicum

 Researches and specializes in:

 Eco-Art Therapy, LGBTQIA+, Children and Adolescents, Trauma

-Jillynn (pronounced Jill-Lynn) is a Licensed Certified Art Therapist, Licensed Marriage and Family Therapist and certified Ecotherapist who brings her passion for art and the non-human world to her work as a clinical supervisor, clinician, and educator.
+Jillynn (pronounced Jill-Lynn) is a Licensed Certified Art Therapist, Licensed Marriage and Family Therapist in both California and Oregon, and a certified Ecotherapist who brings her passion for art and the non-human world to her work as a clinical supervisor, clinician, and educator.

 When not working, Jillynn spends as much time as possible in nature, painting, paddle boarding, and connecting with her family.